NORTHEASTERN UNIVERSITY POSTS 3-1 WIN OVER UMASS LOWELL

-Senior forward Wade MacLeod potted the game-winner for the Huskies
+Senior forward Wade MacLeod nets game-winning goal for Huskies

 BOSTON, Mass. - Northeastern cruised to a 3-1 victory against UMass Lowell on Friday night at Matthews Arena, picking up its first winning streak of the season and first four-point sweep this season.
 Rookie netminder staffed the pipes first his first-collegiate victory, steering away 23 shots in the triumph.